enonic/lib-static/README.md

 `var getStatic = libStatic.static(optionsWithRoot);`

 The getter function `getStatic` takes the [XP request object](https://developer.enonic.com/docs/xp/stable/framework/http#http-request) as argument, and determines the asset path from that (in practice: any path after the controller's own access path is postfixed after the `root` - see below).
+If the asset path contains `..` in such a way that it points outside of `root`, an error will occur.

 <a name="static-params"></a>
 #### Params: